 - The duration, program, and school must be carefully chosen and the lead teacher contacted.

 The right YTT can give you an incredible experience.
 It offers you a countless of benefits and discoveries, as long as it is chosen and prepared consciously.
 200 and 300 hours of short-term training most likely brings out a lot of emotion because of the very intense practice.
 It is surprising for most students and it gives them another vision of themselves and also their yoga potential.

 We hope that this article helps you in your research!
-Also, remember that if you find the perfect school with the perfect program, a Yoga teacher training can launch your career.
-But, this is only the first step!
-So, it is really important to keep an open mind, stay humble, and keep learning.
+Also, remember that, even if you find the perfect school with the perfect program for you, a 200 hour Yoga teacher training can launch your career but, this is only the first step!
+So, it is really important to keep an open mind, stay humble, keep learning, and practicing.